HubertWojcik10/mlops_project/reports/README.md

 > **Explain how you managed dependencies in your project?
 Explain the process a new team member would have to go**
 > **through to get an exact copy of your environment.**
 >
-> Recommended answer length: 100-200 words
->
-> Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development environment, one would have to run the following commands*
->
 > Answer:

 We used pip freeze and poetry to manage dependencies in our projects.
 We created two separate files: requirements.txt for production dependencies and requirements_dev.txt for development tools.
-Each team member worked in theier own virtua environment during development.
+Each team member worked in theier own virtual environment during development.
 To replicaate the environment, a new team member would need to create a virtual environment using the following commands:
 ```
 python -m venv venv
 source venv/bin/activate  # For Linux/Mac